 The use of a French sounding alias such as Mme.
 Michaud was a common ploy used by American newspapers to increase a beauty column’s credibility with their readers.
 It also enabled the newspaper to maintain a column after the original writer had left.

-The first connectionI have for Emily Lloyd with Marinello comes with the publication of the second edition of ‘The Skin.
+The first link I have between Emily Lloyd and Marinello comes with the publication of the second edition of ‘The Skin.
 Its Care and Treatment’ in 1904.
-The book went through five editions all told – 1903, 1904, 1907, 1910 and 1914 – all of which were published by the McIntosh Battery and Optical Company.
-Apart from the first, they were all credited to Emily Lloyd which, as previously mentioned, was her mother’ maiden name.
+The book went through five editions all told – 1903, 1904, 1907, 1910, and 1914 – all published by the McIntosh Battery and Optical Company.
+Apart from the first, they were all credited to Emily Lloyd.

 The book covered a wide variety of topics including: the structure of the skin; the manufacture of skin creams; the use of some cosmetics; how to massage; treatments for skin, hair, nails, feet, hands, teeth and the body; common skin complaints such as blackheads, pimples, freckles and wrinkles; electrical treatments; as well as diet, exercise, weight gain and weight loss and was generally well received by medical journals.